Fitzroy River turtle: Breeding biology

-There is limited sexual dimorphism with the tail of the female being cutely shorter than that of the male.
+Sexual dimorphism is limited, with the tail of the female being acutely shorter than that of the male.
 The most accurate way to differentiate between sexes is to compare the distance between the anal scutes of the plastron and the cloacae.
-In males, the cloacae is located further away from the plastron than in females.
+In the male, the cloaca is located further away from the plastron than in the female.
 Most other short-necked turtles in Australia show obvious differences in tail length and thickness.
-Multi-clutching is demonstrated in this species in the original study by Legler and Cann (1980) as corpora lutea, current eggs and enlarged follicles were present in the females, indicating at least 3 clutches.
-Anecdotal records since indicate up to 5 clutches may occur.
+Multiclutching is demonstrated in this species; corpora lutea, current eggs, and enlarged follicles were present in the females, indicating at least three clutches.
+Anecdotal records since indicate up to five clutches may occur.

 Conservation status

-Their habitat comprises a total area of less than 10,000 km^{2}, including the Fitzroyz, Mackenzie and Dawson rivers.
+Their habitat comprises a total area of less than 10,000 km^{2}, including the Fitzroy, Mackenzie, and Dawson Rivers.
 Its limited distribution and status as sole survivor of a once more widespread genus give it a high priority for conservation.
 The species has been listed as vulnerable on the IUCN checklist since 1994.
-The Fitzroy River turtle is commonly known as the "bum breathing turtle".
-This nickname is derived from their unusual ability to absorb oxygen whilst submerged through highly vascularized bursae located in the cloaca.
-Rheodytes leukops is a bimodally respiring turtle that extracts oxygen from the water chiefly via two enlarged cloacal bursae that are lined with multi-branching papillae (Priest and Franklin, 2002).
-Therefore, reductions in aquatic oxygen levels, particularly by agriculture and dams, reduces survivorship among juvenile classes.
-Three major impacts on the species have been identified; the reduction in invertebrate prey; conversion of fluvial to lacustrine habitat; and the increase of sedimentation impacting the cloacal breathing mode (Tucker et al. 2001) Hence it is listed as vulnerable under both the Environment Protection and Biodiversity Conservation Act (EPBC Act 1999) and the Queensland Nature Conservation Act, 1992.
+The Fitzroy River turtle is commonly known as the "bum-breathing turtle", a nickname derived from its unusual ability to absorb oxygen whilst submerged through highly vascularized bursae located in the cloaca by extracting oxygen from the water chiefly via two enlarged cloacal bursae that are lined with multibranching papillae.
+Therefore, reductions in aquatic oxygen levels, particularly by agriculture and dams, reduces survival among juvenile classes.
+Three major impacts on the species have been identified - reduction in invertebrate prey, conversion of fluvial to lacustrine habitat, and the increase of sedimentation impacting the cloacal breathing mode.
+Hence it is listed as vulnerable under both the Environment Protection and Biodiversity Conservation Act (EPBC Act 1999) and the Queensland Nature Conservation Act, 1992.
 The IUCN currently flags this species as in need of review.